-- ✓ Yes.
+- Yes.
 As well as holding open days, many schools will welcome a further visit.
-Contact the school directly to make an appointment.
-Be mindful that some open days might happen after the date that you need to put in your preference. - ✓ It is a good idea to ask to speak to the special educational needs and disabilities coordinator (SENDCo) at the school.
+Contact the school directly to make an appointment. - ✓ It is a good idea to ask to speak to the special educational needs and disabilities coordinator (SENDCo) at the school. - You may want to take someone with you, so you can discuss what you saw and how you felt about the school.

-- You may want to take someone with you, so you can discuss what you saw and how you felt about the school - You may want to jot down some thoughts and feelings straight after your visit ('pros and cons'), particularly if you are looking around a number of different schools. - ✓ If your child has an EHCP, you should take it with you to show the support that is written in the plan, but bear in mind that the school may not have time to look at it in full.
+- You may want to jot down some thoughts and feelings straight after your visit ('pros and cons'), particularly if you are looking around a number of different schools. - ✓ If your child has an EHCP, you should take it with you to show the support that is written in the plan but bear in mind that the school may not have time to look at it in full.